 Have you heard about dynamic email content?
 It’s kind of like magic.
 For almost all content blocks in your newsletter, you’re able to select which recipient group(s) will see the content.

-If you want to send personalized content and send different coupon codes to different recipient groups, you can!
+If you want to use email personalization and send different coupon codes to different recipient groups on your email list, you can!
 For example, you could have a different code for customers that have never made a purchase at your shop.

 In MailerLite, you would: